Case Interview Practice

 Framework adaptation examples

-• Top-down approach: Start with the overall market size and narrow down to your target segment.
+• Top-Down Approach: Start with the total market and narrow down to your specific segment.

 Metrics that matter

-When estimating market size, focus on these key metrics:
+When estimating market size, focus on key metrics:

 Common mistakes

-Avoid these pitfalls when preparing for market sizing cases:
+Avoid these pitfalls when tackling market sizing cases:

 Practice drills

-To improve your market sizing skills, engage in these practice drills:
+To prepare for market sizing cases, engage in practice drills:

-• Estimate the market size for a new coffee shop in your city.
+• Estimate the market size for a new product launch.

-• Analyze the market for electric vehicles in your region.
+• Analyze the coffee market in a specific city.

-• Evaluate the potential market for a new fast-food chain.
+• Calculate the potential revenue for a retail chain expansion.

 Case-type and industry framework adaptation preview